-The gender imbalance continues in college, where, according to the National Girls Collaborative Project, an organization committed to encouraging girls to pursue STEM careers, women comprised 57.3 percent of 2011 undergraduate degree recipients, but earned only 18.2 percent and 19.2 percent of all computer sciences and engineering degrees, respectively.
+According to the National Girls Collaborative Project, an organization committed to encouraging girls to pursue STEM careers, women comprised 57.3 percent of 2011 undergraduate degree recipients, but earned only 18.2 percent and 19.2 percent of all computer sciences and engineering degrees, respectively.
 At the master’s and doctorate degree levels, the numbers are even lower.
-In reality, colleges want to recruit women into their computer science programs and they want them to succeed and move on to lucrative careers.
-Beyond the basics of selecting a college, women should look for computer science programs that are actively recruiting them and are in tune with their specific needs and challenges.
-Creating a supportive versus “sink or swim” approach to coursework is of particular importance.
+Fortunately, many colleges and universities are making changes to help improve these statistics.

 An example of how one university is providing support for its female computer science students.